rimunroe/pipeline-react-views/docs/docs.md

 ### register and unregister via mixin and manually call @setState in onChange functions

-* pipeline-react-views doesn't current implement this syntax (becuase the next one is so much nice) but it may at some point, if there is a neede to break out of the shorthand.
+* pipeline-react-views doesn't currently implement this syntax (because the next one is so much nicer) but it may at some point, if there is a need to break out of the shorthand.

 ```coffee
 FooView = React.createFactor React.createClass